Siriusmart/ccanvas/README.md

 # ccanvas

 ccanvas allows multiple programs to draw on the same terminal in an async/non-blocking manner.
+To create a ccanvas component, see [libccanvas](https://github.com/Siriusmart/libccanvas).

 > **ccanvas uses unix sockets**, which may not be available on windows.